jerberweb/Flair90/src/content/blog/history/milestones/the-hand-of-god-maradonas-controversial-goal-and-symbolic-revenge.md

 ---
 title: "The Hand of God: Maradona's Controversial Goal and Symbolic Revenge"
 description: The year was 1986, and the football world was fixated on the intense showdown between Argentina and England.
 Six minutes into the second half, Maradona left an indelible mark on the sport's history with a goal that would be forever known as the "Hand of God."
 author: Flair90 Staff
 date: 2024-01-05T05:05:14.652Z
 tags:
     - post
     - history
     - milestones
+    - featured
 image: /assets/images/blog/img_0974.webp
 imageAlt: The Hand of God
 ---

 In the realm of football history, certain moments are eternally etched in the collective memory of fans.
 One such unforgettable moment revolves around the legendary Argentine footballer, Diego Maradona, and his infamous "Hand of God" goal during the 1986 FIFA World Cup quarter-finals clash against England.
 Brace yourselves for a journey back in time as we unravel the drama, the controversy, and the symbolic revenge that unfolded on that fateful day.

 ## The Illicit Brilliance